Repository configuration

 File system

-The virtual file system used by the repository to store things like registered namespaces and node types.
+The virtual file system is used by the repository to store things like registered namespaces and node types.

 <FileSystem class="org.apache.jackrabbit.core.fs.local.LocalFileSystem">